Bihaqo/t3f/README.md

 The documentation is available via [readthedocs](https://t3f.readthedocs.io/en/latest/index.html).

 # Comparison with other libraries
-TODO: list of libraries, pros and cons, benchmarking?
-Or maybe just link to the documentation?
+There are implementations of the TT-toolbox in [plain Python](https://github.com/oseledets/ttpy) and [Matlab](https://github.com/oseledets/TT-Toolbox).
+Also, there is a very nice generic tensor network library [tnttorch](https://github.com/rballester/tntorch) which supports TT as a special case.

-There are also implementations of the TT-toolbox in [plain Python](https://github.com/oseledets/ttpy) and [Matlab](https://github.com/oseledets/TT-Toolbox).
+The main difference between `t3f` Python/Matlab implementations is that `t3f` uses TensorFlow as backend and thus supports GPUs, automatic differentiation, and batch processing.
+As a more generic library, `tnttorch` lacks some TensorTrain specific tools (e.g. Riemannian optimization support).

 Here are the results im ms of benchmarking T3F on CPU and GPU and comparing against the [TTPY library](https://github.com/oseledets/ttpy)
 <img src="examples/profile/results.png" height="200">